bradymiller/bradymiller.github.io/todo/index.md

 1. Ensure api internal use works (ongoing)
 1. Fix redis in insane docker dev env (broken in the new security enhanced dockers)
 1. Adjust 5.0.2 and flex dockers to only set write permissions for the 1 file and directory (https://github.com/openemr/openemr-devops/pull/191)
-1. Do a composer update run and npm update run to ensure lock files are good
+1. Do a npm update run to ensure lock file is good

 ### Expedited
 1. oe-blue-button-generate